 On any given day, your skin is battling sweat, pollution, and pore-clogging face makeup.
-If you have oily or acne-prone skin, keeping your pores spick-and-span is especially hard work.
-After all, in daily life, there are so many things trying to congest your pores, including skincare ingredients and your body’s natural oil production.
+If you have oily or acne-prone skin, keeping your pores squeaky clean is especially hard work.
+After all, in daily life, there are so many things trying to congest your pores, including skincare ingredients and even your own body’s natural oil production.
 See, a pore (or follicle) is “a duct in the skin that is attached to the sebaceous glands that produce sebum,” explains esthetician Renée Rouleau.
 Oily skin types are more prone to experience blockages in their pores, which causes bacteria to thrive, leading to whiteheads, blackheads, and papules.
+Ick.

 The goal, of course, is to clear your pores, allowing oxygen to flow freely through them so bacteria can’t cause problems.
 But it’s easier said than done.
 Luckily, we are in the business of helping you cure your skin woes and have put together a list of easy, effective ways to keep your pores in tip-top shape.

 Watch Now: 3 Natural Ways to Unclog Pores

 Keep scrolling for all the best DIY, over-the-counter, and professional remedies for clogged pores.

 This green garnish actually makes an amazing DIY pore-decongesting treatment—who knew?
 As a natural astringent, parsley effectively pulls out toxins and other skin-clogging impurities for normal skin types.